 SSD Lifespan Test

-Your SSD can only read and write data a limited amount of times.
+Your SSD Drives can only read and write data a limited amount of times.
 However, CNet reports that the lifespan of SSDs is so great that it’s basically not an issue.
 You’ll probably encounter other issues that kill your SSD before it ever reaches its read/write limit.

 So there is really no practical reason you’ll ever need to perform an SSD lifespan test.